 The next year, however, Ninja blew up on Twitch and YouTube as clips of his Fortnite streams went viral.
 While he still competes in tournaments occasionally, Blevins streams full time and makes around $500,000 each month doing it.
-Despite his success, Ninja is technically no longer an esports athlete, outside of a few times each year when he competes in tournaments.
+Despite his success, Ninja is technically no longer an esports athlete.

 When Ninja streams Fortnite he’s still competing against every other player in the game, but his broadcasts are primarily about entertainment.
-People watch Blevins’ streams because of how good he is, and part of the fun is that it looks like he’s hardly ever challenged anyway.
+People watch Blevins’ streams because of how good he is.
+Part of the fun is that it looks like he’s hardly ever challenged anyway.
 He may still be one of the best gamers in the world, but for the most part, he is no longer an esports athlete.

 Is Esports a Sport?

-Now that we’ve separated esports from gaming, we can ask, should it really be considered a sport, and should those who compete be considered athletes?
+Now that we’ve separated esports from gaming, we can ask the big question.
+Should it really be considered a sport, and should those who compete be considered athletes?
 Most people would be inclined to say no, but there are more similarities between professional gamers and professional athletes than you’d expect.

-For starters, more than a hundreds colleges have introduced varsity esports programs and award scholarships to the best gaming recruits, the way they would for football or basketball.
+For starters, more than a hundred colleges have introduced varsity esports programs and award scholarships to the best gaming recruits, the way they would for football or basketball.

 See Also: 7 Colleges With Varsity Esports Programs.

-Moreover, many critics assume that esports will never gain the popularity of the established major sports, but that’s already been proven wrong.
+Moreover, many critics assume that esports will never gain the popularity of the established major sports.
+That’s already been proven wrong.
 The League of Legends World Finals in 2018 was played in Incheon Munhak Stadium in South Korea, which seats nearly 50,000 people, and it was filled to capacity.
-In total, approximately 100 million people watched the World Finals, which is about the same number of people that watched Super Bowl LIII.
+In total, approximately 100 million people watched the World Finals.
+About the same amount watched Super Bowl LIII.

 Gearing up for esports competitions is hard work, not unlike how professional athletes practice before games.
 It may not seem rigorous to “practice” video games, but that further highlights the difference between professional and casual gamers.